getfit-us/mcp-crawl4ai-rag/README.md

 2. Create your own lifespan function to add your own dependencies
 3. Modify the `utils.py` file for any helper functions you need
 4. Extend the crawling capabilities by adding more specialized crawlers

+## Migration from Supabase

+If you're migrating from the original Supabase version:

+1. Export your data from Supabase
+2. Set up PostgreSQL with pgvector using the instructions above
+3. Import your data to the new PostgreSQL database
+4. Update your configuration to use PostgreSQL connection settings
+5. The MCP tools and API remain the same